jackc/edge/README.md

     Location.find_tree usa.id # load a single tree.

-It also provides the with_descendents scope to get all currently selected nodes and all there descendents.
+It also provides the with_descendents scope to get all currently selected nodes and all their descendents.
 It can be chained after where scopes, but must not be used after any other type of scope.

     Location.where(name: "Illinois").with_descendents.all # [illinois, chicago]